laurynas-karvelis/zeroad-token-php/README.md

 // -----------------------------------------------------------------------------
 // Module initialization (once on startup)
 // -----------------------------------------------------------------------------
-// You can pass in server "Welcome Header" value that was generated once site Registration was complete on our platform, like this:
+// You can pass in server "Welcome Header" value that was generated once Site
+// Registration was complete on our platform, like this:
 //   $site = new Site(getenv('ZERO_AD_NETWORK_WELCOME_HEADER_VALUE'));
 //
-// Or pass in siteId and define site features you support at the time to construct "Welcome Header" dynamically, like this:
+// Or pass in siteId and define site features you support at the time to
+// construct "Welcome Header" dynamically, like this:
-$site = new ZeroAd\Token\Site(['siteId' => "073C3D79-B960-4335-B948-416AC1E3DBD4", 'features' => [ZeroAd\Token\Constants::FEATURES['ADS_OFF']]]);
+$site = new ZeroAd\Token\Site([
+    'siteId' => "073C3D79-B960-4335-B948-416AC1E3DBD4",
+    'features' => [
+        ZeroAd\Token\Constants::FEATURES['ADS_OFF']
+    ]
+]);

 // -----------------------------------------------------------------------------
 // Middleware simulation function